7RU7H/Archive/Cloud/Azure/Azure-Administration/AZ-104-Exam-Resources.md

 	1. Address range overlapping are always prohibited in all circumstances - [Plan for IP addresses](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/plan-for-ip-addressing)
 	1. Peering requires Bi-direction connection
 	1. Principle of Least Privilege
-	1. Recursively apply heirarchies of inheritance across subsequent levels in Top-Down manner
+	3. Recursively apply heirarchies of inheritance across subsequent levels in Top-Down manner
 		- Top-Level logic can affect how lower levels are permitted to operate - across concepts in Azure
-1. Memorize `Microsoft.$ROLE/*/` role logic
+1. Memorize `Microsoft.$AZURECOMPONENT/*/..`
+	- Role hierarchy check
+1. Read any powershell or AzCLI command snippets fully question will have fill the blanks in Fundementals will guide decision as well understanding the cmdlet naming logic